awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Empty array condition IfExists: "The IfExists suffix with an empty condition key matches only if the key {{key}} is missing from the request context.
-To determine if the request context is empty
+Empty array condition IfExists: The IfExists suffix with an empty condition key matches only if the key is missing from the request context.
+To determine if the request context is empty, we recommend that you use the Null condition operator with the value of true instead.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""The IfExists suffix with an empty condition key matches only if the key {{key}} is missing from the request context.
-To determine if the request context is empty"
+"findingDetails": "The IfExists suffix with an empty condition key matches only if the key is missing from the request context.
+To determine if the request context is empty, we recommend that you use the Null condition operator with the value of true instead."
 ```

 **Resolving the suggestion**